dpaniq/sfl/server-nest/src/entities/charts/README.md

 Based on the criteria and interfaces you provided, several types of charts can be created to visualize player performance metrics in a sports context.
 Here are some chart ideas along with descriptions of what each chart could represent:

-1. Bar Charts
+1. Bar Charts [common] [topTotalPointsPlayers]

-   - [ ] Total Points by Player: A bar chart displaying the totalPoints for each player.
+   - [x] Total Points by Player: A bar chart displaying the totalPoints for each player.
 This can help compare overall performance across players.

    - [ ] Goals Scored by Type: A stacked bar chart showing totalGoalsByLeg, totalGoalsByHead, totalGoalsByPenalty, and totalGoalsByAuto for each player, which provides insights into scoring methods.